 We'll show you how to find quality women's shoes and what you'll get at different price points.

 The 4 Main Shoe Components

 Your shoes are made up of four key components that determine whether you'll be wearing them for years, or tossing them out.

-Watch out for synthetic leather.
-It looks good on the shelf — most synthetics are shiny and appealing at first — but the fake stuff breaks down quicker, meaning you'll be forever buying uncomfortable, short-lived shoes.
+But watch out for synthetic leather shoes for women.
+While synthetic leather looks good on the shelf — most synthetics are shiny and appealing at first — the fake stuff breaks down quicker, meaning you'll be forever buying uncomfortable, short-lived shoes.

 The inner sole provides arch support and much-needed padding.
 You can buy shoe inserts for added cushioning, but not all inserts are created equal.
 You're better off choosing a shoe that doesn't need the added support.

-First, look for shoes with good arch support.
-It won't be an easy task.
+First, look for shoes with good arch support — no easy task.
 Podiatrist Dr. Steve Rosenberg says most fashion-geared shoes don't provide adequate support.
-To tell if yours do, look for padding that is thicker around the edges and where your arch naturally fits in the shoe.
+To tell if yours do, look for padding that's thicker around the edges and where your arch naturally fits in the shoe.

 Next, see that the heel and ball of your foot have good cushioning, especially if you're looking for heels.
 High heels naturally push the foot forward, adding pressure to the balls of your feet and causing pain in your feet, legs, and lower back.

 Finally, make sure you're picking up the right size, which varies from brand to brand.
 According to Dr. Rosenberg, you should be able to fit at least a thumb's width between the end of your toes and the tip of your shoe.
 If you can't, good cushioning won't be enough to prevent pain.